BurcutDragos/A-gesture-controlled-music-player-project-implementing-interactive-controls-with-Python-and-OpenCV/README.md

 ## Features:
 * <b>Gesture-Controlled Playback:</b> The application recognizes a variety of hand gestures to perform common music playback operations:
      * <b>Play/Pause:</b> Start or pause music playback with a "Play" or "Pause" gesture.
-     * <b>Next/Previous Track:</b> Skip to the next or previous track using hand gestures.
+     * <b>Next/Previous Track:</b> Skip to the next or previous track using "Next" or "Previous" hand gestures.
      * <b>Volume Adjustment:</b> Raise or lower volume with "Volume Up" or "Volume Down" gestures.
-     * <b>Repeat and Stop Functions:</b> Easily repeat the current song or stop playback using gestures.
+     * <b>Repeat and Stop Functions:</b> Easily repeat the current song or stop playback using "Repeat" and "Stop" hand gestures.
      * <b>Exit Application:</b> The "Rock and Roll" gesture will close the application.
 * <b>Keyboard and Mouse Compatibility:</b> For added flexibility, all playback functions are also accessible via keyboard shortcuts and mouse controls:
      * <b>Keyboard Controls:</b>